entando/entando-docs/vuepress/docs/next/docs/reference/entando-apis.md

 ### Configure Keycloak

 Configure your Keycloak client in order to support Swagger UI.
-A Getting Started environment has this pre-configured.
+A quickstart environment has this pre-configured.

 1. Login to your Keycloak instance